KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 - Both civilizations live in cities contained within massive pyramid temples, constructed centuries ago by a forgotten race.

 ## [[Kabal]]
-- Largest colony of kobolds on the continent
+- Largest colony of kobolds on the continent nestled into the western mountain range.
+Independent of dragon rulers instead following a charismatic leading Urd